-Using wax, more specifically paste wax on your table saw, band saw, joiner makes the iron cast surface slick and easier for wood to pass through your woodworking tool.
+Using wax, more specifically using paste wax for table saw, band saw, joiner makes the iron cast surface slick and easier for wood to pass through your woodworking tool.
 If used correctly, it will also enhance the longevity of the surface protecting from rust and marks which will damage the woodworking tool and the wood used on them.

-Applying wax paste to your woodworking tools will save time, effort and money.
+Applying the wax paste to your woodworking tools will save time, effort, and money.
 That is a good thing.
-However, what kind of wax paste and how to apply.
+However, what kind of paste wax and how to apply it.
 I wanted to provide you what I found in my research to help you properly apply wax to your woodworking tools.
 Let’s get started.

 Why Do You Need To Use Wax On Woodworking Tools

-What can you do about this and help prevent your expensive woodworking tools from the moisture.
+What can you do about this and help prevent your expensive woodworking tools from moisture?
 There is a solution and it is maintenance and part of this maintenance should include wax.
-You can perform this maintenance annually or bi-annually such as spring or fall.
-If you are in an area which has more moisture you will need to possibly go to a quarterly schedule.
+You can perform this maintenance annually or bi-annually such as in spring or fall.
+If you are in an area that has more moisture you will need to possibly go to a quarterly schedule.

 Where Does The Moisture Come From

-If your climate where you live has a lot a moisture in the air this will also need to be considered.
-This can be problematic for your wood shop as all the items in your wood shop will share an amount of moisture.
+If your climate where you live has a lot of moisture in the air this will also need to be considered.
+This can be problematic for your woodshop as all the items in your woodshop will share an amount of moisture.

 To provide an example, if you have a hot or warm sunny day and you have a glass with a cold drink you most likely have noticed the moisture forming on the outside of the glass.

-Now that we know what causes the rust and corrosion how do we prevent and protect you woodworking tools.
-There are a few options to consider without spending a lot of money to install a large HVAC system in your wood shop.
+Now that we know what causes the rust and corrosion how do we prevent and protect your woodworking tools?
+There are a few options to consider without spending a lot of money to install a large HVAC system in your woodshop.